 Given the highly competitive and rapidly evolving technology environment in which we operate, we believe it is important to develop new and enhanced product offerings to meet strategic opportunities as they evolve.
 This includes developing products that we believe are necessary to meet the future needs of the marketplace and to enter new markets.
 We are currently significantly investing in new product development programs relating to test contactors, test handlers and automated test equipment.
-For example, in fiscal 2021, we incurred \$92.0 million in research and development expenses.
-We expect to continue to make investments and we may, at any time, based on product need or marketplace demand, decide to significantly increase our product development expensions in new product offerings and product enhancements can have a negative impact on our operating results.
+In fiscal 2022, we incurred \$92.6 million in research and development expenses.
+We expect to continue to make investments and we may, at any time, based on product need or marketplace demand, decide to significantly increase our product development expenditures in these or other products.
+The cost of investments in new product offerings and product enhancements can have a negative impact on our operating results.
 We have in the past made material investments in new product platforms that for various reasons, such as technical challenges or lack of customer adoption, have not generated the expected sales or return.
 There can be no assurance that other new products we develop will be accepted in the marketplace or generate material revenues for us.